nids2001/scirun.pages/IschemiaTutorial.md

 based on a proposed transmembrane potential, this network now computes the extracellular potentials.

-At the top of the network the bundle is split in two, one part is used to create the right-hand-side of *Equation 6.1* and the other part is used to compute the left-hand-side.
+<a name="buildfematrix"></a>At the top of the network the bundle is split in two, one part is used to create the
+right-hand-side of *Equation 6.1* and the other part is used to compute the left-hand-side.
 As seen in *Equation 6.1* the left-hand-side depends on the summation of the intracellular and extracellular tensors.
 The module **CalculateFieldData** is used to sum the values